LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 ---

-On Friday, May 23 2014, a lone gunman [killed six people and injured seven more](http://www.independent.com/news/2014/may/23/shooting-isla-vista/) in a drive-by shooting in Isla Vista, CA. The suspect perpetrator Elliot Rodger, a 22-year-old student, also lost his life in the shooting.
+On Friday, May 23, 2014, a lone gunman [killed six people and injured seven more](http://www.independent.com/news/2014/may/23/shooting-isla-vista/) in a drive-by shooting in Isla Vista, CA. The suspect perpetrator Elliot Rodger, a 22-year-old student, also lost his life in the shooting.

-I went to grad school at UCSB and live a few miles from Isla Vista.
-I'm deeply saddened and horrified by the tragedy.
+As a UCSB alumnus and Santa Barbara resident I'm deeply saddened and horrified by the tragedy.

 In the aftermath of such tragic events, it is inevitable to pour our minds into wondering about what could have been done differently, where and